Table of contents

 *No credit card required

-1. What does white label analytics actually mean?
+1. Who is white label analytics for?

-4. How does Usermaven make white label analytics easier?
+5. How does Usermaven make white label analytics easier?

 Usermaven lets you set up branded dashboards, domains, and emails in minutes, while also providing access to advanced features such as attribution, behavioral analytics, and funnel optimization, all under your brand.